hartsteim/CzechIdMng/CONTRIBUTING.md

 5. Do not commit anything to the `dist` or `target` folder.

-6. Create pull request to develop.
+6. Create a pull request to the `develop` branch.
 Select a reviewer and assign them as the assignee of the PR.
 As a comment, add a link to the related Redmine page.
 In the Redmine page, add a link to the PR.

-7. After review is finished, the PR can be merged to develop.
+7. After the review is finished, the PR can be merged to the `develop` branch.
+(This is typically done by the reviewer.)

+### Hotfix

+Preparing and releasing hotfixes is a responsibility of a maintainer.

+1. Clone or Fork the repo and create your branch from `CzechIdMng`.
+As a base for your branch, use the immediatelly preceding tag.
+For example, if you want to release hotfix version 10.7.5, the base for your branch should be the tag 10.7.4.
+Name the branch `10.7.5-hotfix`.
+Commit and push this (empty) branch.

+2. Create a new branch based on the `10.7.5-hotfix` branch.
+Add your code following the same rules as above.

+3. Create a pull request to the `10.7.5-hotfix` branch.
+Select a reviewer and assign them as the assignee of the PR.
+As a comment, add a link to the related Redmine page.
+In the Redmine page, add a link to the PR.

+4. After the review is finished, the PR can be merged to the 10.7.5-hotfix branch.
+(This is typically done by the reviewer.)

+5. If you want to add the code to the current version, repeat the same steps but use the branch `develop` which already exists.
+In the PR, refer to the original PR.

+6. Ensure that the version 10.7.5 is released from the branch `10.7.5-hotfix`.

 ## License